-If you enjoy fishing in the Mid-Atlantic region you might just be thinking: to heck with a Christmas goose—what better meal could there be to celebrate the holiday season with, than fresh fish?
+If you enjoy winter fishing in the Mid-Atlantic region you might just be thinking: to heck with a Christmas goose, what better meal could there be to celebrate the holiday season with than fresh fish?
 Crabs maybe, but that’s no longer an option unless you’re willing to stoop to eating imports from the Carolinas or Texas.
 Save that desperation move for mid-February and instead set a heaping helping of fresh fillets on the table.
-Or, maybe you’d prefer to at that goose after all, and just enjoy a day of winter-time catch-and-release fishing.
-It’s not as tall an order as one might think, because truth be told there are plenty of fish to go after in the Mid-Atlantic region during the month of December and on into the winter.
+Or, maybe you’d prefer to at that goose after all, and just enjoy a day of winter-time catch and release fishing.
+It’s not as tall an order as one might think, because truth be told there are plenty of fish to go after in the Mid-Atlantic region during the month of December and on through the winter.

 Hit tidewater areas like the North East river up north, the Tuckahoe or upper Nanticoke on the shore, or the Pamunkey, Mattaponi, or upper James down south.
 You’ll do best if you have a small boat (jon boats in the 14 to 16 foot range are perfect for tight waters with small ramps) and stay on the move until you find fish.
 Tidewater crappie often school tightly in very specific areas, and you may fish a bank strewn with deadfall without a single bite, then get to one particular log and fill the cooler.
 Anglers limited to shore should try to access an area with the most structure possible (such as where a bridge crosses the river and you can cast to the pilings) or where they can (legally) walk the shoreline and hit multiple locations.